 - App & Scripts for EPUB Accessibility (June 2019, updated regularly): Within this GitHub repository, you will find technological solutions for the automation of some tasks that can be used on EPUB files to improve their accessibility.
 These scripts can also be modified by anyone to suit specific needs.

 Please note, beyond bringing these scripts to the community, NNELS is unable to offer support on installation or troubleshooting related issues.

 - Ace Desktop App: NNELS supported DAISY’s initiative to further develop Ace (the free, open-source EPUB accessibility checking tool by the DAISY Consortium).
 This is now available for people to try out in both English and French, and integrates the Accessible Publishing Knowledge Base.

 - Reading Systems Tutorials for Screen Reader Users (2019): These videos, made by NNELS Accessibility Testers, offer brief demonstrations on how to use the reading platform or app, as well as provide commentary about the usefulness and usability of the programs.

 Accessible Publishing Summit Materials

-These reports were developed during the Accessible Publishing Summit, held in Toronto in January of 2019.
-Over 50 stakeholders from the ebook production and distribution chain came together to discuss accessible publishing and its advancement, and these reports share what was discussed and worked on.
+These materials were developed during the Accessible Publishing Summits.
+Dozens of stakeholders from the ebook production and distribution chain have come together annually to discuss accessible publishing and its advancement, and these materials share what has been discussed and worked on.